laristra/flecsi-third-party/README.md

 # Third-Party

-This project provides an easy way to build and install many third party libraries.
+This project provides a really easy way to build and install many third party libraries.

 ## Installation